-Gordon Nickel is a Christian scholar who researches the interplay between Islam and the Gospel, especially between the Qur'an and the New Testament.
-He began his study of Islam at the School of Oriental and African Studies in London, where he completed an M.A. in South Asian Islam and wrote a thesis on Shah Wali Allah's principles of Qur'anic exegesis.
-In 2011 Brill Academic Publishers published Gordon's monograph "Narratives of Tampering in the Earliest Commentaries on the Qur'an."
-Gordon presently continues his research and writing on the origins of Islam and the earliest commentaries on the Qur'an while teaching university sessional courses on the Qur'an and Islam in the Modern World.
+Gordon Nickel presented “Peace and Proclamation: A Christian Response to Global Islam.”
+Nickel researches the interplay between Islam and the Gospel, especially between the Qur'an and the New Testament.
+He began his study of Islam at the School of Oriental and African Studies in London, where he completed a master's degree in South Asian Islam and wrote a thesis on Shah Wali Allah's principles of Qur'anic exegesis.
+In 2011, Brill Academic published Gordon's monograph, "Narratives of Tampering in the Earliest Commentaries on the Qur'an".
+He continues his research and writing on the origins of Islam and the earliest commentaries on the Qur'an while teaching university courses on the Qur'an and Islam in the Modern World.